yonidahan/SwiftKey_capstone/README.md

 here : http://www.corpora.heliohost.org/download.html.
 More information about the data is available here :  http://www.corpora.heliohost.org/aboutcorpus.html.

 'script1', 'script2', 'script3' and 'script4' have to be executed in this order respectively.
 The estimation of unobserved n-grams has been performed using a backoff approach.
+Perplexity has been used as metrics for assessing model's accuracy.